GW250114 reveals black hole horizon signatures: measurement of horizon properties in GW250114

 As discussed earlier, direct waves coexist with quasinormal modes in the merger signal.
 To isolate the former, we first remove the dominant quasinormal modes identified in GW250114~\cite{KAGRA:2025oiz} using a rational filter designed to cancel out their characteristic frequencies \cite{Ma:2022wpv,Ma:2023cwe,Ma:2023vvr}; see Methods for details.
 Panel (b) of Fig.~\ref{fig:whitened_strain} shows the resulting filtered data, where the quasinormal-mode oscillations are effectively removed.
-For comparison, we overlay the reconstructed waveform (red) from the numerical-relativity surrogate waveform model NRSur7dq4~\cite{Varma:2019csw}, evaluated at the maximum likelihood parameters of GW250114 inferred from the standard parameter-estimation analysis~\cite{LIGOScientific:2025yae}.
+For comparison, we overlay the reconstructed waveform (red) from the numerical-relativity surrogate waveform model NRSur7dq4~\cite{Varma:2019csw}, evaluated at the maximum-a-posteriori parameters of GW250114 inferred from the standard parameter-estimation analysis~\cite{LIGOScientific:2025yae}.
 Both the original and quasinormal-mode-removed NRSur7dq4 waveforms show close agreement with the observational data.

-To illustrate the presence of direct waves around the merger time $t=0$, we first examine the dominant quadrupolar harmonic $(\ell= m =2)$ in the NRSur7dq4 waveform, shown as the gray curve in Fig.~\ref{fig:theoretical_comparison_7m}.
-After removing contamination from quasinormal modes with rational filters, the resulting waveform (solid black curve) reveals a few cycles in the interval $t\in [-7,20]\Mfdet$, where time is expressed in units of the remnant black hole mass in the detector frame, and $t=0$ corresponds to the merger time (the peak of the strain).
-We overlay an analytic model for the direct-wave signal (dashed red curve), derived from linear black hole perturbation theory~\cite{Oshita:2025qmn}:
+To illustrate the presence of direct waves around the merger time, we first examine the dominant quadrupolar harmonic $(\ell= m =2)$ in the NRSur7dq4 waveform, shown as the gray curve in Fig.~\ref{fig:theoretical_comparison_7m}.
+After removing contamination from quasinormal modes with rational filters, the resulting waveform (solid black curve) reveals a few cycles in the interval $t\in [-7,20]\Mfdet$, where time is expressed in units of the remnant black hole mass in the detector frame, with $t=0$ corresponding to the inferred strain peak.
+We overlay an analytic model for the direct-wave signal (dashed red curve), derived from linear black hole perturbation theory under a near-horizon approximation~\cite{Oshita:2025qmn}: